xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_1.md

 ![[remove_isos.png]]

-The QEMU guest agent needs to be enabled on the hypervisor host as well, so we'll enabled that as well on the soon-to-be template machine.
+The QEMU guest agent needs to be enabled on the hypervisor host as well, so we'll enabled that on the soon-to-be template machine.
 It can be enabled underneath "Options" for the VM.

 At this point, all that needs to be done is boot up the VM, cleanup if you installed the ADK directly onto it, and then sysprep it.
 However, before doing that, I recommend making a full clone of the VM in it's current state.
 I have observed difficulties with running sysprep on a VM again after it's been cloned from a template, and it'd be a shame to have to redo everything in the case something goes wrong.

 With the backup VM created, the VM can be started back up again.
 Under the summary tab for the VM, network information should become available shortly after boot.
 Using this information, we can SSH into the machine to sysprep it.
 The answer file will be needed on the VM, and we'll want to keep a copy of it in the project repository.
-If you created the answer file on the VM as I did, then SCP file into the local repository:
+If you created the answer file on the VM, then SCP file into the local repository:

 ```bash
 scp [OPTIONS] [[user@]src_host:]file1 [[user@]dest_host:]file2